ionos-deploy-now/documentation/content/docs/cronjobs.md

   cron-jobs:
     - command: my-cron-job-command
       schedule: 0 5 * * * # run every day at 5:00
-      mailto: me@mail.com # optional mail address to which the output of command is send
 ```

 A description of the crontab syntax that is required to define schedules can be found [here](https://www.adminschoice.com/crontab-quick-reference).